WiseDodge/ArchiveSorter/docs/README.md

 ## 📂 How It Works

 The script scans your `source_dir` and moves files into specific archive folders inside `dest_root`.
-Files with unknown or no extensions go into a `MISCELLANEOUS` folder.
-If enabled, it then updates folder names to reflect their current file counts.
+It also recursively scans the entire destination archive to correct any misplaced files based on the current rules.

 ---